olooney/oranlooney.com/content/post/viz-tsne.md

 ![Misses 3->5](/post/viz-tsne_files/misses_3_5.png "Misses 3->5")

-Some of these errors are more forgivable than others, but it's clear that the multinomial algorithm is struggling the way in which a digit is written shift critical features by a few pixels.An [algorithm][CNN] that didn't look at all 784 pixels at once but zoomed in and looked for certain features or patterns in a translation invariant way would do a much better job...
-While we're not that interested in the particulars of this problem, the fact that a viable next step to improve the model is immediately suggested by looking at a few examples of misses suggest that this kind of deep dive is a useful diagnostic supplement.
+Some of these errors are more forgivable than others, but it's clear that the multinomial algorithm is struggling when a digit is written in such a way as to shift critical features by a few pixels.
+An [algorithm][CNN] that didn't look at all 784 pixels at once but zoomed in and looked for certain features or patterns in a translation invariant way would do a much better job...
+While I'm not too interested in the particulars of the toy problem, the fact that way to improve the model is immediately leaps to mind just by looking at a few examples of misses suggest that this kind of deep dive is a useful diagnostic supplement.